-Courses at New England Tech are 10 weeks long, with four terms (quarters) offered per year, starting in January, April, July, and October. [return to top]
+Courses at New England Tech are 10 weeks long, with four terms offered per year, starting in January, April, July, and October. [return to top]

 The transferability of a course is always up to the institution to which the student is transferring.
 Students interested in the transferability of their credits should contact the Office of Teaching and Learning for further information. [return to top]

 Transfer credit for appropriate courses taken at accredited institutions will be considered for courses in which the student has earned a "B" or above.
-An official transcript from the other institution must be received before the end of the first week of the quarter for transfer credit to be granted for courses to be taken during that quarter.
+An official transcript from the other institution must be received before the end of the first week of the term for transfer credit to be granted for courses to be taken during that term.
 Students may transfer no more than 12 credits (three courses). [return to top]

 Our Career Services Office assists students and graduates in all aspects of the job search, including resume writing, interviewing skills, and developing a job search strategy.
 Upon completion of their program, graduates may submit a resume to the Career Services Office to be circulated to employers for employment opportunities in their fields.
 Employers regularly contact us about our graduates.
 In addition, our Career Services Office contacts employers to develop job leads.
 A strong relationship with employers exists as a result of our training students to meet the needs of industry for over fifty years.
 No school can, and we do not guarantee to its graduates employment or a specific starting salary. [return to top]